trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 SQL Standard Based Authorization
 --------------------------------

-When ``sql-standard`` security is enabled, Presto enforces the same SQL standard based authorization as Hive does.
+When ``sql-standard`` security is enabled, Trino enforces the same SQL standard based authorization as Hive does.

-Since Presto's ``ROLE`` syntax support matches the SQL standard, and Hive does not exactly follow the SQL standard, there are the following limitations and differences:
+Since Trino's ``ROLE`` syntax support matches the SQL standard, and Hive does not exactly follow the SQL standard, there are the following limitations and differences: